BUNIA, Democratic Republic of Congo — Why are you cutting me? Forgive me! Have mercy!”

-On the ground in DR Congo, victims of a wave of ethnic violence say civilians are being killed and their homes burned to the ground.
+On the ground in DRC, victims of a wave of ethnic violence say civilians are being killed and their homes burned to the ground.

 Witnesses and survivors report that brutal killings of members of the Hema tribe have vastly expanded in recent weeks.

 Activists and locals tie the upswing in violence to political unrest in the capital as President Joseph Kabila struggles to maintain power.

 Across the room sat another victim, glassy-eyed and traumatized.
 She spoke in a whisper and could only manage a few words.
 These women survived an attack on the village of Rule, which may have killed close to 50 civilians, a local activist told VICE News.

 In recent weeks, a wave of armed assaults has spread across Djugu territory in Ituri Province, in the east of this nation, emptying whole villages.
 While the overall death toll is uncertain, there is reason to believe it may reach into the hundreds; witnesses and activists said that 34 villages had been attacked.
 Since December, an estimated 150,000 people have fled their homes, according to humanitarian workers in the region.

 The killings resemble the early stages of an ethnic cleansing campaign directed at members of the Hema ethnic community here.
 The details of this of violence have not been previously reported.